Ir al contenido

 • 6.1 Legal acts and other agreements

-• The collection, processing and dissemination of data from statistical operations for State purposes is governed by the provisions of Act 12/1989 of 9 May on the Public Statistical Function (LFEP) and Additional Provision Four of Act 4/1990 of 29 June.
-The LFEP establishes that the National Statistical Plan is the main instrument of statistical activity of the State Administration and contains the statistics to be produced in the four-year period by the services of the State Administration or any other entities dependent on it.
-All statistics included in the National Statistical Plan are statistics for State and mandatory completion purposes.
-This operation is a statistic for state purposes and is included in the National Statistical Plan 2021-2024.
+• The collection, processing and dissemination of data on statistical operations for State purposes is governed by the provisions of Law 12/1989, of 9 May, on the Public Statistical Function (LFEP), and the Fourth Additional Provision of Law 4/1990, of 29 June.
+The LFEP establishes that the National Statistical Plan is the principal computer tool for the statistical activity of the State Administration and contains the statistics to be produced during the four-year period by the services of the State Administration or any other entities dependent on it.
+All statistics included in the National Statistical Plan are statistics for State purposes and for mandatory completion.
+This operation is a stats for state purposes and is included in the National Statistical Plan 2021-2024.

-Article 125.2 (g) of Law 47/2003 of 26 November, General Budget (GSP): The General Intervention of the State Administration is the centre of public accounting, which is responsible for drawing up the national accounts of the units that make up the public administration sector, in accordance with the criteria of institutional delimitation and imputation of operations established in the European System of National and Regional Accounts.
-In addition, article 133 states: For the purposes of Article 125(2)(g), (h) and (i), public units shall be obliged to provide the necessary collaboration and information for the preparation of the public sector economic accounts and any information, within the scope of the national accounts of public units, shall be determined by internal and Community rules.
+Article 125.2 (g) of General Budget Act 47/2003 of 26 November (LGP) provides: The General Intervention of the State Administration is the management centre of public accounting, which is responsible for drawing up the national accounts of the units that make up the sector of public administrations, in accordance with the criteria of institutional delimitation and imputation of operations established in the European System of National and Regional Accounts.
+In addition, article 133 states: For the purposes of Article 125(2)(g), (h) and (i), public units shall be obliged to provide the collaboration and information necessary for the preparation of the Public Sector Economic Accounts and any information, in the field of the national accounting of public units, provided for by internal and Community regulations.

-The preparation and transmission of general government expenditure by function is laid down in Annex B to Regulation (EU) No 549/2013 of the European Parliament and of the Council of 21 May 2013 on the European System of National and Regional Accounts of the European Union.
+The preparation and transmission of Expenditure of public administrations by functions is established in Annex B of Regulation (EU) No 549/2013 of the European Parliament and of the Council of 21 May 2013 on the European System of National and Regional Accounts of the European Union.

 • 6.2 Data sharing

-• The exchange of data between the statistical services of the State (INE, ministerial departments, autonomous bodies and public entities of the State Administration), as well as between these and the statistical services of the Autonomous Communities for the development of the statistics entrusted to them are regulated by the LFEP.
-The LFEP also establishes statistical coordination mechanisms between administrations, as well as the conclusion of cooperation agreements where this is deemed appropriate.
+• The exchange of data between the statistical services of the State (INE, ministerial departments, autonomous bodies and public entities of the State Administration), as well as between them and the statistical services of the Autonomous Communities for the development of the statistics entrusted to them are regulated in the LFEP.
+The LFEP also establishes mechanisms for statistical coordination between administrations, as well as the conclusion of cooperation agreements when this is deemed appropriate.

 • 7.
 Confidentiality